codeigniter4/CodeIgniter4/user_guide_src/source/libraries/incomingrequest.rst

 	.. php:method:: get([$index = null[, $filter = null]])

-		:param  string  The name of the variable/key to look for.
+		:param  string  $index: The name of the variable/key to look for.
-		:param  int     The typ eof filter to apply.
+		:param  int  $filter: The type of filter to apply.
 A list of filters can be found `here <http://php.net/manual/en/filter.filters.php>`_.
 		:returns:   $_POST if no parameters supplied, otherwise the POST value if found, or null if not
 		:rtype: mixed|null